deckhouse/virtualization/docs/INSTALL.md

 Deckhouse Virtualization Platform components can be updated automatically, or with manual confirmation as updates are released in the update channels.

-For information on the versions available on the update channels, visit this site at https://releases.deckhouse.io/.
+For information on the versions available on the update channels, visit the site at https://releases.deckhouse.io/.